 - Polyphenols in whole foods, especially in herbs, spices, citrus, and berries

-- Many others, see the publicly available article by Hodges and Minich (2015) for a comprehensive overview.
+- Many others, see the publicly available article by Hodges and Minich (2015), or our own 4-part series on glutathione and selenium for a comprehensive overview.

 Free radicals are tiny reactive atoms or molecules that wreak havoc on your body.
 They are associated with aging, chronic diseases, eating processed and fried food, and low levels of physical activity.
 Read up on this in our first post on antioxidant systems here.